vidul-nikolaev-petrov/usermod/README.md

 /**
  * Initialize Usermode
- * If the file does not exists, it will be created
+ * If the file does not exist, it will be created
  * @function init
  * @memberof Usermode
  * @static